 1. Choosing the wrong divorce process

-You have choices about what type of divorce process you use, you can usemediation, negotiation, or collaborative law.
+An attorney with experience in divorces can tell you the choices you have about the type of divorce process best for your case, you can use mediation, negotiation, or collaborative law.
 If you have to, you can always still fight in court.
-What's important is that, before you start your divorce, you take the time to learn about your choices, and then choose the divorce process that will work best for you.
+What’s important is that, before you start your divorce, you take the time to learn about your choices, and then choose the divorce process that will work best for you.

 2. Choosing the wrong divorce lawyer

 You have to know who you are, who your spouse is, and what kind of divorce process is likely to work best for you.
 Then you have to hire a lawyer who is an expert in that kind of divorce process.
 (This is also not the time to hire that “friend of the family” who specializes in real estate closings.
 Even if you think your case is simple, you need to find a divorce attorney who is an expert in family law.)

 3. Starting off your case with a bang